There are three avenues for completing the program:

 - For those who want to join after their sophomore year (undergrad or grads with at least four semesters of school remaining).

-- Prior to final four semesters - you're conditionally contracted and attend Leader's Training Course (LTC: a paid four-week training course held at Fort Knox, KY).
+- Prior to final four semesters - you're conditionally contracted and attend Cadet Summer Training: Basic Camp (a 30-day training course held at Fort Knox, Ky.).

-- Following completion of LTC, you're contracted and admitted to the advanced course.
+- Following completion of the Basic Camp, you're contracted and admitted to the advanced course.

 Prior Military Service

-- If you have qualified prior service in the Army, Navy, Air Force or Marines, you may be eligible for placement in the advanced course without the basic course/LTC prerequisite.
+- If you have qualified prior service in the Army, Navy, Air Force or Marines, you may be eligible for placement in the advanced course without the basic course/Cadet Summer Training: Basic Camp prerequisite.
 In addition, Army National Guard and Army Reserve students/soldiers may join ROTC their junior year and earn additional money as a cadet.

 - The curriculum - our program has these primary components: